UNdot33K/ScriptKiddie_AV/README.md

 or you can use the "md5deep" or any other utility, although script editing skills are required.
-Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check.
+Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending also depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check.
 Since the MS-DOS era, it is known, that many viruses were also able to modify file attributes, file creation timestamp, as well as the file size, so it can appear normal.
+In Windows, the NTFS file system uses the Master File Table (MFT) to keep track of all files in a volume, storing metadata such as file names, size, timestamps and file permissions.
+The MFT contains 8 timestamps for each file, divided between $Standard_Information ($SI) and $Filename_Information ($FN) attributes.
+The $SI timestamps can be manipulated by attackers using API functions, causing files to appear to be created much earlier.

-** Using Python i tried to create my own file hash utility, but i had issues accessing every file due to windows system restrictions.
-This is something you could help if you have the right knowledge, but also any proposal for new features or any improvements to the code you might send, is appreciated!
+To combat this, files can be shorted by their $FN Created Time or $FN MFT Entry Modified time, which are less susceptible to manipulation.

 # How to use